fivetran/dbt_salesforce_source/README v2.md

 vars:
     salesforce_database: your_database_name
     salesforce_schema: your_schema_name

+    # if an individual source table has a different name than expected, provide the name of the table as it appears in your warehouse
+    <default_source_table_name>_identifier: your_table_name
 ```
 ### Adding Passthrough Columns
 This package includes all source columns defined in the `generate_columns.sql` macro.
 To add additional columns to this package, do so using our pass-through column variables.
 This is extremely useful if you'd like to include custom fields to the package.